P0nj4/iOS-libraries/README.md

 * [CardSlider](https://github.com/saoudrizwan/CardSlider) - Innovative twist to Tinder cards for iOS
 * [CRNetworkButton](https://github.com/Cleveroad/CRNetworkButton) - Button with loading animation included
 * [CRPageViewController](https://github.com/Cleveroad/CRPageViewController) - While a standard page view allows you to navigate between pages by using simple gestures
+* [Quick chat](https://github.com/aslanyanhaik/Quick-Chat) - Real time chat app written in Swift 3 using Firebase
+* [TBIconTransitionKit](https://github.com/AlexeyBelezeko/TBIconTransitionKit) - is an easy to use icon transition kit that allows to smoothly change from one shape to another
-* UICollections
+#### UICollections
   * [ADLivelyCollectionView](http://applidium.github.io/ADLivelyCollectionView/) - add custom animations to any UICollectionView
-* UITableView
+#### UITableView
   * [Folding Cell](https://github.com/Ramotion/folding-cell) - FoldingCell is an expanding content cell inspired by folding paper material
- * Others
-  * [Quick chat](https://github.com/aslanyanhaik/Quick-Chat) - Real time chat app written in Swift 3 using Firebase

 ### Menus